freeqaz/wrap-clamp/README.md

 # wrap-clamp
-A simple clamping library that will wrap the value if it exceeds the bounds.
+A simple wrapping clamp library that will wrap the value if it exceeds the bounds.

 ```javascript
 var wrapClamp = require('wrap-clamp');